caglasozen/CS453-GitHubIssuesAnalysis/readme.md

 Each repository in GitHub has its own Issues section.
 This term project will analyse the tool as a Bug Tracking Tool which is one of its main functionalities.
 Distinguishably, it specializes on collaboration, references and text formatting.
-Information on the issue data of a project can be fetched and analyzed using the GitHub REST API.
+Information on the issue data of a project can be fetched and analyzed using the PyGitHub.
 Components and functionalities for providing a successful, detailed and collaborative Bug Tracking service is explained in the proceeding subsections.

 ## Group 1C ##